griga23/shoe-store/lab2.md

 ON shoe_orders.customer_id = shoe_customers.id
 WHERE customer_id = 'b523f7f3-0338-4f1f-a951-a387beeb8b6a';
 ```
 NOTE: Look at the number of rows returned.
-There are many duplicates for each order!
+There are many duplicates!

-Join orders with non-keyed customer records in some time windows (Interval Join)
+Join orders with non-keyed customer records in some time windows (Interval Join):
 ```
 SELECT order_id, shoe_orders.`$rowtime`, first_name, last_name
 FROM shoe_orders